Research & Grants

 Research at Mercy aims to contribute to the community, the economy and scholarly discoveries and creation.
 Through a range of services and efforts, the Office of the Provost supports faculty, staff, and students by cultivating scholarship and research, encouraging and supporting research in emerging areas, and prompting individual researchers and partnerships in order to advance basic and applied knowledge.

-Much of the research conducted by faculty at Mercy College focuses on community issues and has strong potential for community impact.
+Much of the research conducted by faculty at Mercy University focuses on community issues and has strong potential for community impact.
 Through study of health, behavioral, organizational, or educational interventions, Mercy faculty are actively engaged in research that tests and demonstrates how to promote effective change that can improve our communities.
 Working closely with community partners around our region, Mercy faculty also study optimal ways of implementing tested interventions in effective fashion.

 The Mercy University Research Salon is a series of gatherings conducted every monthly by and for faculty to discuss and advance research ideas, methods, resources, and related areas of concern.
 Discussions range over faculty members' specific research as well as broader issues and challenges.
 The Salon meetings are open to the university community, and are coordinated by Dr. Saul Fisher, Associate Provost for Research, Grants, and Academic Initiatives (firstname.lastname@example.org).

 The Office of Sponsored Programs supports the work of Mercy University faculty and staff in seeking external funding for research, teaching and related endeavors.